DaanDemaecker/VulkanRenderer/README.md

 ## Inital goals
 I wanted to deepen my understanding of graphics programming and in the long run build a small engine that i built myself from the ground up.
-I wanted to create a renderer completely on myself (with the help of tutorials but no starting project) as a challenge to see how far i could get.
+I wanted to create a renderer completely by myself (with the help of tutorials but no starting project) as a challenge to see how far i could get.

 ## Curren capabilities
 ### Model loading